MewsSystems/gitbook-channel-manager-api/channel-manager-operations/reservations.md

 | `reservations` | [`Reservation`](../mews-operations/reservations.md#reservation) collection | optional | Each reservation within the booking.
 If the value is null or an empty collection, this implies that the whole group will be cancelled. |
 | `comments` | `string` collection | optional | Represents any comments related to the booking. |

-Note that there are some [additional fields](../mews-operations/reservations.md#synchronization-specific-fields) in [`Reservation`](../mews-operations/reservations.md#reservation) object for this direction.
-Otherwise the `Reservation` object is the same for both directions.

 ## Confirm booking

 This method is used when Mews confirms a booking sent via [Process group](../mews-operations/reservations.md#process-group).